The Many Types of Housing Options for Seniors Today

 - Activities and programs are age-appropriate

-As you examine your housing options, you may want to also consider:
+As you examine housing options for seniors near you, you may want to also consider:

 - Are the services and facilities you want nearby, such as shopping malls, public libraries, health centers and museums?